What You Need to Know About Short Order Cook

 - Perform general cleaning activities in kitchen and dining areas.

 - Grill, cook, and fry foods such as french fries, eggs, and pancakes.

 - Order supplies and stock them on shelves.

 - Grill and garnish hamburgers or other meats, such as steaks and chops.

-When polled, Short Order Cooks say the following skills are most frequently used in their jobs:
+These are the skills Short Order Cooks say are the most useful in their careers:

 Active Listening: Giving full attention to what other people are saying, taking time to understand the points being made, asking questions as appropriate, and not interrupting at inappropriate times.

 Coordination: Adjusting actions in relation to others' actions.

 Speaking: Talking to others to convey information effectively.

 Critical Thinking: Using logic and reasoning to identify the strengths and weaknesses of alternative solutions, conclusions or approaches to problems.